jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-state-guide.md

 See more at [State Options](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_stateoptions_.stateoptions.html).

 ### Accessing Adaptable State
-The recommended way to access the Store is via the Adaptable Api which provides you with full programmatic read / write access to all our objects in a clean way.
+Developers have run-time access to the Adaptable State Store is via the [Adaptable Api](https://api.adaptabletools.com/interfaces/_src_api_adaptableapi_.adaptableapi.html).
+This provides full, programmatic, read / write access to all Adaptable State objects in a 'clean' and safe way.

 > The Adaptable Api is actually a simple wrapper around our Redux store with basic read / write access and some additional error handling, logging and other features.

-We strongly recommend that you use the Adaptable API to access the Store (both for reading and writing).

-Listening to State Changes
+### Listening to State Changes
-The recommended way to listen to changes in the Store is by subscribing to the AuditStateChanged audit event in the AuditEventsAPI section of the Adaptable API.
+The recommended way to listen to changes in the Store is by subscribing to the `AuditStateChanged` audit event in the [AuditEventAPI](https://api.adaptabletools.com/interfaces/_src_api_adaptableapi_.adaptableapi.html)  https://api.adaptabletools.com/interfaces/_src_api_auditeventapi_.auditeventapi.html section of the Adaptable API.

-This event can be set to fire through the Audit Log - which gives you the option of listening to User State changes, Internal State changes or both.
-There is an option to set whether this Audit Message is fired as an event.

 ## FAQs

-Where is configuration stored?
+**Where is configuration stored?**

 By default its stored in the local browser cache.
 However if the enableConfigServer property is set to true during installation you can choose to store in a different location which is more convenient for you.

-Do you provide data adapters to fetch / save configuration?
+**Do you provide data adapters to fetch / save configuration?**

 No we don't, you will need to provide the mechanism to store configuration in a remote location.

-Can I preconfigure my AdapTable instance?
+**Can I preconfigure my AdapTable instance?**

 Yes you can.
 You are able to build your own Adaptable Objects which are stored as Predefined Config.
 You are able to provide this configuration as a JSON object or as a URL (to a .JSON file).

-Can I provide different configuration per user?
+**Can I provide different configuration per user?**

 Yes, that is possible and expected.
 AdapTable allows you provide highly configurable and personalised instances.